Benefits Administrator Scales EDI 834 and EDI 837 Processing with PilotFish

 Inbound EDI 837 transactions are ingested into the PilotFish’s eiPlatform where transformations are performed.
 These are then loaded into their third-party system so that they can be processed with payers.
 On the outbound side, the process is reversed.
 The resultant payer EDI files are pulled out of the third-party system, generated into reports and then sent back to the client.

-With a large and growing client base, volumes of EDI data arrived daily in widely differing quality and formats (EDI, CSV, PDFs, Excel, etc.).
+With a large and growing client base, volumes of EDI data arrived daily in widely different quality and formats (EDI, CSV, PDFs, Excel, etc.).
 Phased automation of X12 EDI transactions such as 834 and 837, (plus NCPDP for client interfacing) was ongoing.
 Eliminating manual processes and the inefficiencies of legacy systems was the task at hand.

 PilotFish, Inc., a leader in healthcare integration, won engagement by this benefits administrator.
 PilotFish’s integration solution was selected to address the complexity and issues inherent in X12 EDI data integration.
 A key selection factor for this investment, one that would ensure their long-term growth, is that PilotFish supports every major healthcare standard and source – EDI, NCPDP, HL7, CDA, FHIR, XML and data sources outside of healthcare.
 It is also fully extensible to support virtually any new standard – no matter how the company’s business evolves.